The Goldie Equation: III. Homomorphisms from Functional Equations

-Our first result identifies a known partially `pexiderized' variant of the Go \l \k{a}b-Schinzel equation, $(PGS)$ below, studied in [Chu1], [Jab1]; see [Jab2] for a fully pexiderized equation.
-The solution is given by
+Our first result identifies a known partially `pexiderized' variant of the Go \l \k{a}b-Schinzel equation, $(PGS)$ below, studied in [Chu1], [Jab1]; see [Jab3] for a fully pexiderized equation (cf. [Jab2]).
+The gist of the matter is in Prop.
+4.4 and the solution is given by

-i.e. where additional function symbols replace instances in the functional equation of the function of primary interest